 - Their home is no longer in their estate, potentially saving estate taxes.

-*Gerald and Cheryl’s income tax charitable deduction may vary depending on the timing of their gift.
+*Collin and Amalia’s income tax charitable deduction may vary depending on the timing of their gift.
 Their ability to benefit from an income tax charitable deduction will depend on their ability to itemize their income tax charitable deductions.